1240598Rafa/cogsi2526-1240598-1240601/README.md

   email-field aa67be6 Add email field to Vet
 * main        aa67be6 [origin/main] Add email field to Vet

-The main branch is configured to track the remote branch origin/main, while the email-field branch is configured to track the branch origin/email-field
+The main branch tracks the remote branch origin/main, while the email-field branch tracks the branch origin/email-field

 # Final Tag:
 git tag ca1-part2
 git push origin ca1-part2

+tags were created following a semantic versioning style (major.minor.revision) to clearly mark project states.

+## Alternative Solutions:
-# Alternatives:
+# Analysis
 Aside from Git, there are alternative version control systems for managing source code evolution.
 The next closest alternatives are Subversion (SVN), Mercurial (Hg), and Fossil.
 These tools all have history-tracking functionality, version management, and team collaboration support among developers.